jasonaaronwilson/omni-archive/README.md

 external-file-name: which would have been illegal to set in this example)

-This isn't a fully valid header because we aren't showing the encoded string lengths and strings don't actually end in a newline to make them pretty but otherwise I hope this should give a clear sense of how things are represented despite these small details.
+This isn't a fully valid header because we aren't showing the end of string zero byte characters (and added newlines) but otherwise I hope this should give a clear sense of how things are represented despite these small details.
 Even in the full binary format, headers are somewhat human readable.

 Keys that begin with "x-" are meant to be used for header inlined non-standard metadata that are specific to certain applications.
 Tools